anushh13/Heart-Disease-Prediction-Using-Logistic-Regression-/README.md

 Classification Report: A classification report provides detailed metrics like precision, recall, F1-score, and support for each class.

 ## Conclusion :
+The application of logistic regression in predicting heart disease holds profound significance in the realm of healthcare.
+Leveraging this statistical method not only enables early diagnosis but also contributes to a proactive approach in mitigating the grave consequences associated with cardiovascular issues.

 ### I invite further research to explore the limitations and potential enhancements of this system.